Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Main results

 \end{itemize}

-A general introduction to the symmetry breaking framework is provided in \pref{sec:sb}.
-For reasons of exposition, applications in this article are given for third-order symmetric tensors assuming $k=d$, following, e.g., \cite{tomasi2006comparison}.
+A general introduction to the symmetry-breaking framework is provided in \pref{sec:sb}.
+For reasons of exposition, the applications in this article are presented primarily for third-order symmetric tensors under the assumption $k=d$, following for example \cite{tomasi2006comparison}.
 Moreover, we shall focus on symmetric tensors admitting an orthonormal decomposition, that is, $T = \sum_{i=1}^d \v_i^{\tens 3}$ where $\v_1,\dots,\v_d$ are orthonormal.
 The methods, however, are quite general.
 Orthonormal decomposability of $T$ (see related \cite{robeva2016orthogonal}) is not required; other choices of order, dimensionality, rank and target tensors with possibly lesser symmetry may be considered.